Dr Stepanova heads Peace and Conflict Studies Unit and is a lead researcher

 Terrorism: Patterns of Internationalization (Sage, 2009).
 She is also the author of 180 other publications in ten languages.

-She serves on editorial boards of academic journals
+She serves on editorial boards of journals

 Governance and Terrorism